Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

 ### Task 2: Explanation and Usage of Matrix Builds

-Matrix builds and parallelism is advanced features in GitHub Actions that allow you to run multiple jobs concurrently.
+Matrix builds and parallelism are advanced features in GitHub Actions that allow you to run multiple jobs concurrently.

 Matrix builds let you test your code across multiple environments by creating a job matrix.
 This is a set of keys and values that create a combination of conditions and run a job for each one.